Battle of Kyiv (2022): Encirclement efforts of Kyiv

 In the early morning of 2 March, the Ukrainian Air Force claimed it had shot down two Russian Sukhoi Su-35 over Kyiv.
 Later in the morning, Klitschko stated that the Russian army was beginning to surround the city in an attempt to enforce a blockade.
 Klitschko told Channel 24 that tanks were approaching Kyiv from Belarus and that Ukrainian authorities were inspecting Ukrainian checkpoints for preparedness.
 Estonian Defence Forces intelligence chief Margo Grosberg estimated that the advancing Russian convoy would arrive to Kyiv's outer suburbs in at least two days, after which they would try to lay siege to the city.
 Polish president Andrzej Duda said Zelenskyy had told him that Ukrainian forces would not withdraw from Kyiv.
 Ukrainian general Oleksandr Syrskyi stated in an interview in June that Russian forces had attempted to storm Kyiv through its major highways, so Ukrainian forces set up two rings of forces along the city; an outer circle in the suburbs, and an inner one in downtown Kyiv.
 The intention was to protect the inner ring from the fighting occurring on the outer ring, and keep Russian forces fighting in the suburbs.

-On the night of February 24, the city was divided into sectors with generals assigned to each sector, following a chain of command leading up to Syrskyi.
+On the night of 24 February, the city was divided into sectors with generals assigned to each sector, following a chain of command leading up to Syrskyi.
 All of Kyiv Oblast's aviation capabilities were also moved to different locations a week before the invasion.
 However, there was only one available tank brigade to defend the capital; the 72nd Mechanized Brigade.

 Debris from an intercepted Russian rocket fell on the Kyiv-Pasazhyrskyi railway station, damaging a major heating pipeline.
 The resulting explosion caused minor damage to the station.

 On 3 March, The New York Times estimated that over 15,000 people were hiding in the city's subway for shelter.
 On the same day, the United Kingdom Ministry of Defence issued a statement that over the past three days the advancing Russian convoy had made "little discernable progress" going forward.

 On 4 March, a new wave of shelling struck downtown Kyiv, including the Borshchahivka neighbourhood.
 A CNN investigation found that the strikes had hit a business center and many multi-story buildings in the western areas of the city.

 On 7 March, Ukrainian authorities claimed Ukrainian forces had destroyed two Russian aircraft.
 Later, Zelenskyy denied rumors that he had fled the city, stating that he will stay in Kyiv.

 The effort to encircle Kyiv ultimately came to naught.
-Later, on 22 March, Ukrainian forces retook the suburb of Makariv, effectively halting any potential blockade of the city.
+Later, on 22 March, Ukrainian forces retook the town of Makariv, effectively halting any potential blockade of the city.